 Buy the Full Version (best value)

-The full version of WP Robot 3 includes all 22 modules, can post content from 21 different sources and you may even use it on all the websites you own!
+The full version of WP Robot 4 includes all 24 modules, can post content from 23 different sources and lets you earn commission from 9 affiliate networks!
+You may use the plugin on all your websites!

 Buy a Custom Version